Skip to Content

 During a DUI checkpoint, law enforcement officers evaluate drivers for signs of impairment.
 With DUI checkpoints, the officers stop vehicles in a specific sequence.
 Usually, the frequency of which vehicles are stopped depends on the ability of the department to staff a checkpoint.

 Saturation patrols refer to increased law enforcement efforts in a specific area.
 While these are not concentrated checkpoints, saturation patrols can last for weeks and involve increased patrolling in a specific area.
-Saturation patrols are common around the holidays.
+Saturation patrols are common around the holidays or special events, like the Gasparilla Pirate Festival.
 If you notice more people getting pulled over than usual, you might be in the middle of a saturation patrol.

 No-Refusal DUI Checkpoints in Tampa